 Higher the chances of a claim being made higher is the premium amount.

-Yes, it is possible to cancel a life insurance policy, subject to certain restrictions.
-As per IRDA regulations, an individual who has purchased a policy can return it within the free-look period if he/she does not agree with the specified terms and conditions of the policy.
+Yes, it is possible to cancel a life insurance plan, subject to certain restrictions.
+As per IRDA regulations, an individual who has p a policy can return it within the free-look period if he/she does not agree with the specified terms and conditions of the policy.
 This period typically ranges between 15-30 days, depending on the mode of purchase.

 This can be done by providing reasons for the same.
 The insurance company is bound to return the premium after deducting the expenses incurred by them while providing the policy.
 These could include costs associated with the stamp duty, medical check-up, etc.